ayushinav/Porosity.jl/docs/src/tutorials/tune_rp.md

 ## Example

 `tune_rp_model` has a vector/list of functions as the first argument.
-These function are applied in the order of their positions in the list to the input arguments are made available to the `model`, the second argument of `tune_rp_model`.
+These functions are applied in the order of their positions in the list to the input arguments are made available to the `model`, the second argument of `tune_rp_model`.
 The variables for input are given through a named tuple.

-The following example demonstrate the utility.
+The following example demonstrates the utility.
 Let's first define the parameters :

 ```@example tune_rp
 T = (800:1200) .+ 273.0